bryanmytko/pedagogapi/README.md

 `rake setup:new` will seed the database with new, randomized data.

-## /api/v1/people
+## /api/v1/superheroes
-Returns a list of 10 randomized people.
+Returns a list of randomly created superheroes

+## /api/v1/superheroes/:id
+Returns a specific super hero